Panasonic LX10 vs Leica X Typ 113

 It is notable that the LX10 offers wifi support, while the X Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the LX10 and the X Typ 113 are recent models that feature in their makers' current product line-up.
+Both the LX10 and the X Typ 113 are recent models that are part of the current product line-up.
 The X Typ 113 replaced the earlier Leica X2, while the LX10 followed on from the Panasonic LX7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Leica websites.

 Review summary: Panasonic LX10 vs Leica X Typ 113

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic LX10 or the Leica X Typ 113 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.